 W&M Public Policy provides students with the intellectual tools needed to improve the quality of policymaking in the United States and abroad.
 We offer a two-year Master of Public Policy (MPP) degree.
 This is a full-time, residential program limited to 50 new students per year - a size that allows unmatched access to faculty members and a strong sense of community.
 The strong applied and analytic skills of our MPP graduates have generated career placements in positions of public policy formulation and evaluation that compare favorably with any program in the country.

 The graduate curriculum provides a rigorous training that is both theoretical and applied.
 Students study the institutions and processes of public policy, the economic foundations of policy analysis, quantitative and statistical methods for analyzing policy, and a variety of specialized policy topics.
-Through the summer internship and work with real-world clients, students apply their knowledge and help to develop policy solutions.
+Through the summer internship and work with real-world clients, all students apply their knowledge and help to develop policy solutions.

 Upon their return to classes, all MPP students register for the Policy Research Seminar, or PRS.
 In this course, students work in small teams for real-world clients.
 The work done by the teams allows students to bring to bear the analytic tools they have developed together in the first-year courses.
 Class meetings address issues raised by the research teams, and the input of other students is a key element shaping the final presentations, reports, and other deliverables to clients.
 Like a more traditional thesis, the work done by students is original.
-The completion of a PRS project allows a Jefferson Program MPP to demonstrate substantial mastery of his or her subject in a real-world setting.
+The completion of a PRS project allows a W&M MPP to demonstrate substantial mastery of his or her subject in a real-world setting.